denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 [same](http://www.dhsi.org/) [conferences](http://dh2015.org/), and join the
 same [professional](http://csdh-schn.org/) [organizations](http://ach.org).

-To what extent does the "Reddit community" answer to these minimal definitions?
+To what extent does the idea of the "Reddit community" answer these minimal definitions?
 Let's start with the easy parts first.
 We know that some people identify themselves as "[redditors](http://www.meetup.com/NYC-Redditors/)."
 The site and platform of their activity is reddit.com itself, an incorporated subsidiary of Condé Nast.
 Good so far.
 But what about a common set of practices, values, customs, and institutions?
 Things look much messier in this regard.
 Rather than adhering to one uniform set of rules, Reddit is divided into "areas of interest," or colloquially, "subreddits."
 These spheres of activity are often quite distinct from each other: some post strict guidelines for content submission, others moderate discussion, and yet others take more of a laissez-faire approach.

 Some of these "areas" are nothing more than massive content aggregators like [/r/Funny](https://www.reddit.com/r/funny/), which boasts 9 million